adkelley/javascript-to-purescript/tut05/README.md

 But, then it becomes a matter of readability.

 For more information on `let` vs. `where`, check out [Let vs. Where](https://wiki.haskell.org/Let_vs._Where) from wiki.haskell.org.
 Oh, and you are going to find that the syntax of Haskell is surprisingly similar to PureScript!
 I've heard a few PureScripters commenting that they were able to pick up Haskell much more quickly, thanks to having learned PureScript first.
-Likewise, I learned Haskell first and found I was able to pick up PureScript more rapidly.
+Likewise, I began learning Haskell first and found I was able to pick up PureScript more rapidly.

 ## Example 6 - Regular expression validators and partial functions